-The Turin Digital Agenda is focused on the issue of improving interoperability at the national level more than at the European level.
-Still, the city has participated in several European Union projects, such as INNOVATO-R, URB-INCLUSION (co-creating new implementation solutions for poverty reduction in deprived urban areas) and CO-City CO3 (Digital Disruptive Technologies to Co-create, Co-produce and Co-manage Open Public Services along with Citizens).
+The Turin Digital Agenda is focused on the issue of improving interoperability at the national Digital plan aligned level more than at the European level.
+Still, the city has participated in several European Union with Interoperability projects, such as INNOVATO-R, URB-INCLUSION (co-creating new implementation solutions for poverty reduction in deprived urban areas) and CO-City CO3 (Digital Disruptive Technologies to Co-creation policy Co-create, Co-produce and Co-manage Open Public Services along with Citizens).
+Participation in EU